stenwt/librarium/docusaurus-librarium/docs/docs-content/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/04-deploy-vm-from-template.md

 ---
 title: "Deploy VM From a Template"
 metaTitle: "Deploy VM From a Template"
-metaDescription: "Learn how to deploy a VM from a template using Spectro VM Dashboard."
+description: "Learn how to deploy a VM from a template using Spectro VM Dashboard."
 icon: " "
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---